+Today, our ACGME accredited Complex General Surgical Oncology Fellowship Program offers a two-year position to one highly-qualified individual each academic year.
 This clinical fellowship provides qualified candidates the opportunity to gain in-depth exposure to the surgically based interdisciplinary management of patients with a wide range of cancer-related illnesses.
 The program also offers the opportunity to participate in clinical surgical oncology research in a clinically busy and academically rigorous unit.
-The division places emphasizes treatment of hepatobiliary and pancreatic malignancies, both areas of special strength.
+The division has a particular interest in treatment of hepatobiliary and pancreatic malignancies, both areas of special strength.

 The training program is 24 months in length.